The Neuroscience of Rumination: Why Your Brain Gets Stuck

 Then we build daily practices that gently reshape the neuroscience of rumination.
 For one client with PTSD, that might mean a short grounding routine before and after driving, plus an evening reflection that focuses on resilience instead of replaying the trauma.
 For a client with depression, it might involve a morning body check-in, scheduled blocks for focused work to keep the default mode network in balance, and a nightly review of three small wins to nudge the brain toward a more accurate story.

 We also look closely at relationships.
 The neuroscience of rumination does not operate in isolation.
 If your partner shuts down when you speak up, your brain will tell one kind of story.
 If your team at work is chaotic and critical, your loops will look different than if you are surrounded by supportive, emotionally aware colleagues.
-In coaching, we explore how to communicate your inner experience so that you are not fighting this battle alone.
+In practice, we explore how to communicate your inner experience so that you are not fighting this battle alone.

 Finally, we keep a steady focus on hope grounded in neuroplasticity.
 I have watched clients who spent decades trapped in mental looping move into lives that feel spacious and connected.
-PTSD symptoms soften.
+PTSD activation patterns soften.
 Depressive episodes become less frequent and less intense.
 Anxiety becomes something they can understand and manage instead of a mysterious wave that swallows them.
 ADHD brains that once used their speed only for self-attack learn to use that speed for creativity and problem-solving.

 The neuroscience of rumination explains why your brain gets stuck.
 It also shows that your brain is not fixed in that state.
 With the right understanding, consistent brain-based practices, and the support of a neuroscience-informed guide, you can teach your mind to return to the present, to reflect instead of relive, and to build a future that is not ruled by old loops.